-The flight controller interprets input from receiver, GPS module, battery monitor, IMU and other onboard sensors.
-It regulates motor speeds, via ESCs, to provide steering, as well as triggering cameras or other payloads.
-It controls autopilot, waypoints, follow me, failsafe and many other autonomous functions.
-The flight controller is central to the whole functioning of your UAV.
+The flight controller interprets input from the receiver, GPS module, battery monitor, IMU and other onboard sensors.
+It allows the regulation of motor speeds, direction as well as triggering cameras/recorders.
+Essentially, the flight controller is central to the whole functioning of your UAV.

-Most owner won’t need to do anything or modify the flight controller by reprogramming.
+Most owners won’t need to do anything or modify the flight controller by reprogramming.
 If you needed to create a customized solution then a drone with SDK as mentioned about would allow this.

 The GPS module often combines GPS receiver and magnetometer to provide latitude, longitude, elevation, and compass heading from a single device.
 GPS is an important requirement for waypoint navigation and many other autonomous flight modes.
 Without GPS, drones would have very limited uses.
-Along with FPV, drones can navigate long distances and be used for exciting applications such as creating 3D images using lidar and photogrammetry sensors.
+Along with FPV (First Person View), drones can navigate long distances and be used for exciting applications such as creating 3D images using photogrammetry sensors.

-Most drones allow you to program in a fail-safe home point.
-This allows the drone to fly back to a point if it loses connection to your remote controller.
+Most drones are equip with a fail-safe home point.
+This ensures that your drone flies back to a point if it ever loses connection to your remote controller.
 Most drones have a minimum requirement of satellites before the home point can be set.
-But always set a home point.
-When buying a drone, keep an eye out for drones which come with both GPS and Glonass.

 Often a standard r/c radio receiver unit.
 The minimum number of channels needed to control a quad is 4, but 5 is usually recommended.
 There are many manufacturers of receivers on the market if you are building your own drone.